latticexyz/mud/.changeset/real-waves-bathe.md

 "create-mud": patch
 ---

-New projects created with `pnpm create mud` now include the World Explorer and SQLite indexer running as additional services.
+New projects created with `pnpm create mud` now include the World Explorer and SQLite indexer running as additional services...